alphajuliet/aoc24/README.md

 ## Day 21

 This is the hardest puzzle so far in 2024, and I still don't have the answer.
 I've tried some basic optimisations for path length, and even though I have the right answer for the test input, I'm still too high on the real input.
 Damn.

+## Day 22

+Still a work in progress.

+## Day 23

+Now this was a good day.
+This is basic graph network stuff.
+Part 1 is finding all the fully connected subgraphs of order 3.
+There is no easy way to do this except check every triplet of nodes.
+Part 2 is about finding the largest maximal cliques in the graph and thanks to `ubergraph` we have that as a standard function, and then we filter on the largest.